Skip to main content

 When using the risks in the library, the risk descriptions and mitigation suggestions are populated automatically.
 When recording a custom risk, the information needs to be added manually.
 The risk recommendations are based on the contextual information added when registering the system.

 To support effective and comprehensive risk identification, Saidot platform includes an automated risk inheritance mechanism.
 Risk inheritance automatically surfaces risks linked to models and products, helping users identify and manage relevant risks for their AI system.
-In the future, this inheritance will also extend to datasets, further strengthening risk coverage across system components.
+In the future, risk inheritance will be extended to cover agents from the Agent Catalogue.

 When users connect models from the catalogue or from library, or products to systems on the platform, relevant risks connected to those components are inherited.
 These risks are then shown in the system's risk management overview.
 This ensures that key risks are not overlooked and that users are proactively alerted to potential concerns based on the system's models and products.